 So now I’m getting ready to return to the Alaska “spring”, which means there will be snow on the lawn, ice on the lake, and lots of cleaning up to do there, both indoors and outside.
 During this “limbo” period in the HOT southwest, I’m updating my computer data, taking walks when the temps are cool enough in the mornings and evenings, reading lots of books, going through accumulated mail and finishing my income taxes.
 I also spend time visiting with a few friends.

 If I do have a house in Mexico, this might be the last year I’ll leave the motor home and car stored for the summer in Casa Grande.
 Of course it’s less humid in Arizona but mechanical repairs are cheaper and easier in Mexico.
 So far I can still hook up the car to tow and manage driving the motor home, presumably will be able to continue for some years to come but certainly not forever.
 Since I’m a vagabond at heart I hope to travel more around Mexico after I have a home base.
 And I can also leave whenever I want to make trips to other countries.
 While camping at the beach it’s always a concern for us to leave for any length of time and most likely lose our “spot”.
+That’s why we decided to get an rv trailer, but when we bought it we were surprised about what happened to robin barrett creativity rv.

 I want to stay in San Carlos next spring for Semana Santa, Easter week, when the beaches are crammed with families for the holiday and the town is crazy with traffic.
 I’d like to see for myself how bad it can be, especially when living in a quiet neighborhood.
 Maybe stock up with supplies and just stay home for a few days?
 Or walk along the beaches to gawk at the crowds?